seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 ### Backend

-In the Backend there is a NGINX Proxy that accepts TCP connections using SSL:
+In the Backend there is a NGINX Proxy that accepts TCP connections using SSL.
+The config file looks as follows:

 ```
+daemon off;

 # Unix user that has an entry in the registry
 user backend;

+pid nginx.pid;
+worker_processes 1;
+error_log /dev/stdout info;
+events {
+  worker_connections 1024;
+}

 stream {
   server {